 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 All students will demonstrate proficiency on CAASPP tests in Mathematics according to state standards.
 On the 2019 CA School Dashboard, DV Connect students scored 23.3 points above standard in Math, an increase of 11.4 points from the year before, for a Green overall dashboard rating.
 Distance from standard was not published by the state for Spring 2021 CAASPP testing.
-Grades 3-8 and 11 took the full CAASPP again in Spring 2022 and distance from standard results will be available for next DV Connect will maintain a Blue or Green rating in Mathematics on the CA School Dashboard.
+Grades 3-8 and 11 took the full CAASPP again in Spring 2022 and distance from standard results will be available for next On the 2022 CA School Dashboard, DV Connect students scored 7.7 points above standard in Math, earning a High status rating.
+No scores were reported on the 2021 dashboard, so change and color ratings for DV Connect will maintain a Blue or Green rating in Mathematics on the CA School Dashboard.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 year's LCAP update for the first time since the pandemic.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 year's LCAP update for the first time since the pandemic. this metric will not be reported until the 2023 dashboard.
 Socioeconomically disadvantaged students and English Learners will demonstrate proficiency on CAASPP tests in Mathematics at rates comparable to the school as a whole.
 On the 2019 CA School Dashboard, our 28 SEL students at DV Connect scored 6.5 points below standard in Math, but did not receive a color rating as fewer than 30 students were included.
 6.5 points below standard puts that group into a Medium level, where all color ratings are Yellow or Green depending on change.
 DV Connect only had four EL students test in 2019, which is not enough students to have scores reported on the CA Dashboard for that year.
-Distance from standard was not published by the state for Spring 2021 CAASPP testing.
-Grades 3-8 and 11 took the full CAASPP again in Spring 2022 and distance from standard results will be available for next year's LCAP update for the first time since the pandemic.
+CAASPP testing.
+Grades 3-8 and 11 On the 2022 School Dashboard, our 51 SEL students at DV Connect scored 54.4 points below standard in Math, earning a Low status rating.
+English Learners scored 82.8 points below standard, but a status level was not reported due to fewer than 30 students with scores.
+No scores were reported on the 2021 dashboard, so change and color ratings for this metric will not be reported until the 2023 dashboard.
 DV Connect will annually improve CAASPP distance from standard scores in Math to earn and maintain Blue or Green ratings for unduplicated subgroups on the CA School Dashboard.
 DV Connect students will demonstrate college readiness in Math as evidenced by NWEA MAP scores in Math.
-Winter 2020 overall performance scores in Math were Average, High Average, or High for all grade levels were above 80% except for 6th grade where 78% of scores in Math were 80% of students in all grade levels will score Average, High Average, or High on the Mathematics NWEA MAP.
+Winter 2020 overall performance scores in Math were Average, High Average, or High for all grade levels were above 80% except for 6th grade where 78% of scores in Math were Winter 2022-23 overall performance scores in Math were Average, High Average, or High were above 80% for 12th grade.
+Kindergarten, 1st, 5th, 80% of students in all grade levels will score Average, High Average, or High on the Mathematics NWEA MAP.